adversary-org/twython-tools/README.md

-twython-tools
+Twython Tools
 =============

-Scripts and tools for implementing Twython functions
+Scripts and tools for implementing Twython functions.

+Incorporates functions from other libraries and modules, including python-gnupg.